David C. Chapman: Great Smoky Mountains National Park

 In 1925, Tennessee Governor Austin Peay appointed Chapman as East Tennessee representative to the Tennessee State Park & Forestry Commission, an appointment that came with the urging of the Smoky Mountains Conservation Association.
 The association voted to add the word "Great" to their name, giving rise to Great Smoky Mountains as the official and full name of the mountain range where the park would be located.
 Negotiations started as early as 1925, which was estimated to cost US$ 10 million (US$ at 2008 prices) and involve 6,000 private property owners, including large timber companies that owned most of the land.
 Chapman did most of the negotiations for the land purchases, even as he raised money to buy more parcels of the park.
 In 1927, the legislatures of North Carolina and Tennessee appropriated US$2 million (US$ at 2008 prices.) each while other donations came from individuals, groups, and school children who gave their pennies.
-John D. Rockefeller, Jr. was even persuaded by Chapman and National Park Service Assistant Director Arno Cammerer to donate US$5 million (US$ at 2008 prices.) to ensure the park's success.
+John D. Rockefeller Jr. was even persuaded by Chapman and National Park Service Assistant Director Arno B. Cammerer to donate US$5 million (US$ at 2008 prices.) to ensure the park's success.

 Two years later, the State of Tennessee created the Tennessee Great Smoky Mountain National Park Commission in order to purchase land for the proposed park.
 This land was then turned over to the United States federal government for use as a national park.
 Chapman was appointed the first commissioner, serving until 1932, but was retained as a member when a new commission was appointed later that year.
 Chapman and the temporary commissioner, George Roby Dempster, once engaged in a fist fight over an audit that charged US$11067 (US$ at 2008 prices.) had been spent by the new commission in the last quarter of 1932 to purchase only 0.4 acre.
 Tennessee Governor Hill McAlister abolished the Park Commission and transferred its responsibilities to the Tennessee Park and Forestry Commission after the Tennessee Senate approved in April 1933.

 The park was officially established on June 15, 1934.
 President of the United States Franklin D. Roosevelt officially dedicated the park on September 2, 1940 with Chapman, the "Father of the Park", in attendance.